Python Syntax

 abs(-3) # This will equal 3

-Another useful category of operators is known as assignment operators, which can be used to perform the specified mathematical operation on a variable, and then store the resulting value back into the variable.
+To update a variable, the variable must be reassigned with the = operator.
+However, the variable itself may be used in the reassignment.
+This can be used to perform the specified mathematical operation on a variable, and then store the resulting value back into the variable.
 In order to use assignment operators, you must specify the variable name, followed by the operator symbol with an = (equals sign), and finally the value.
-For instance, it is possible to add 3 to the value of x and store it in x again like so:

 This will be frequently used in physics simulation models, as variables often needed to be updated in this format.